-NJBIA Cannabis Panel Held with National Prohibitionist as Keynote
+NJBIA Cannabis Panel Held with National Prohibitionist Kevin Sabet

-The NJBIA cannabis panel on the prospective NJ adult-use cannabis industry was held today with the leading prohibitionist speaking first.
+The NJBIA cannabis panel on the prospective NJ adult-use cannabis industry was held today, with the national leading prohibitionist Kevin Sabet speaking first.

 Cannabis Prohibitionist Raises Issues

-Sabet has been successful in his mission to stoping an end to arrests and oppression for natural medicine and denial of the industry and the tax revenue that would bring.
+Kevin Sabet has been successful in his mission to stoping an end to arrests and oppression for natural medicine and the denial of the industry and the tax revenue that would bring.

 His group Smart Approaches to Marijuana (SAM) is not involved in fighting legalization for various reasons.
 It is likely they have read the writing on the wall or cannot find money to back their cause.